adengitstuff/enhanced-whisper/README.md

-# Customized Pre-Attention Whisper for Machine Learning Competition
+# Customized Double-Attention Whisper for Machine Learning Competition

 This is a testing experiemnts & custom blocks added to to Whisper to improve it for a specific competition.
 I use pre-trained weights even with custom blocks.